San Tropez (song)

 "San Tropez" is the fourth track from the album Meddle by the band Pink Floyd.
-This song was one of several to be considered for the band's "best of" album, Echoes: The Best of Pink Floyd.
+It was written by Roger Waters.

 Writing

 Unlike the other tracks on Meddle, "San Tropez" was not written collaboratively; instead, Roger Waters wrote the piece himself and brought it into the studio already finished.
 It is the only track on Meddle not co-written by David Gilmour.
 This song is about a place called Saint-Tropez, a commune of the Var département in southern France located on the French Riviera.
 The song reflects an idealised vision of what a day in Saint-Tropez might be like.

 Misunderstood lyric

 Throughout the 1970s and beyond, the second-to-last line of lyrics to the song, "Making a date for later by phone", has been persistently misunderstood in Italy, mainly because of Waters' slurred pronunciation ("...fer-lita-pah-fon"), as being "Making a date for Rita Pavone", with a reference to the well-known 1960s Italian pop singer.
 Pavone herself has stated several times, in TV interviews and elsewhere, that she actually believes the line to be about her.